ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/02-implementing-binary-trees.md

 inclined toward using a parent pointer, consider if there is a more efficient implementation possible.

-#### Binary trees
+Here is an example of programming using the type defined above.
+It computes the height of a tree.
+Since `BinaryNode` is a recursive data type, it is usually natural to write recursive functions on it, and the base case is usually an empty tree (null).

+    function height(node : BinaryNode) -> int:
+        if node is null:
+            return 0
+        maxChildHeight = max(height(node.left), height(node.right))
+        return maxChildHeight+1

+Study the code and convince yourself that `height(A)` in @Fig:bintree_with_pointers will return the value 4.
+Also consider how you would modify the code to compute size instead of height.

+#### Wrapper data type

-Our final datatype for binary trees is in fact very similar to the linked lists that we introduced in @sec:stacks-implemented-as-linked-lists -- we need a reference to the root node and the total size of the tree:
+Our final datatype for binary trees is a wrapper class similar to the linked lists that we introduced in @sec:stacks-implemented-as-linked-lists -- we need a reference to the root node (that is initially null) and we can include meta-data such as the total size of the tree:

     datatype BinaryTree:
         root: BinaryNode = null